GeriNZ/regressionanalysis/README.md

 > - A folder containing images used (Visualisations are our own, picture is from Unsplash)
 > - The data set `day.csv`
 > - The data dictionary `Readme.txt`
+> - Answers to the Subjective Questions in pdf format `AssignmentQuestionsGeraldineBengsch.pdf`

 ## Table of Contents